zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic02.md

     * ns2.ns-no-ip-undel-1.basic02.xa

 ### NS-NO-IP-UNDEL-2
-The delgated zone works correctly.
+The delegated zone works correctly.
 The undelegated data has out-of-bailiwick NS without glue.
 The NS names have no address records.

 * Zone: ns-no-ip-undel-2.basic02.xa